-executive session, as utlined by Roberts Rules of Order, were not followed during the September Knox County Retirement and Pension Board meeting and may have violated state and local Sunshine Laws as well.
-Normally an and a motion made by the members with the majority choosing to close its door for some business under most procedural rules.
+an executive session, as outlined by Roberts Rules of Order, were not followed during the September Knox County Retirement and Pension Board meeting and may have violated state and local Sunshine Laws as well.
+Normally an executive session can be and a motion made by the members with the majority choosing to close its door for some business under most procedural rules.
 However, the pension board's attorney, John Owings, requested the executive session himself and no vote was apparently taken.
-The press and public had to leave during the near hour-long executive Owings is not a voting member or member of the When the board resumed was allowed back in Owings, not Chris Caldwell who had been chairing the public meeting, cor tinued to lead the meeting and said the pension board desires to Trave its own counsel" regarding a motion that he be allowed board in the county's lawer Brad Anders moved to case.
-The vote was unan-Whether the Chancery Judge will permit such entry in the case by Owings ney feels about it or whethsion was legally called by a If Owings called the any decision of the pension board during or after the secret meeting, could be void.
-The executive session was not on the agenda Commissioners, the pen sion staff, the attorney, and briefly Mayor Glenn Jacobs were present in the closed It is against the Sunshin Law for two or more commissioners to discuss commission business items outside a public meet-ing of the commission.
+The press and public had to leave during the near hour-long executive Owings is not a voting member or member of the When the board resumed business and the media was allowed back in.
+Owings, not Chris Caldwell who had been chairing the public meeting, con tinued to lead the meeting and said the pension board desires to "have its own counsel" regarding a County.
+He then asked for a motion that he be allowed to represent the pension board in the county's law-suit and Commissioner Brad Anders moved to authorize him to enter the case.
+The vote was unanimous, without a discus- Whether the Chancery Judge will permit such entry in the case by Owings on how the outside attorney feels about it or whether or not the executive ses sion was legally called by a If Owings called the executive session, then any decision of the pension board during or after the secret meeting could be void.
+The executiv sion was not on the agenda including four Knox County Commissioners, the pen sion staff, the attorney, and briefly Mayor Glenn Jacobs were present in the closed session.
+It is against the Sunshine Law for two or more commissioners to discuss commission business items outside a public meet-ing of the commission,